 Living Lakeshores training

-To encourage care for the natural environment and share the skills of shoreline naturalization, the Environment and Climate Change team is inviting residents to enrol in free Level 1 training sessions.
-Participants that complete Level 1 training will be invited to take part in free Level 2 training.
+To encourage care for the natural environment and share the skills of shoreline naturalization, the Environment and Climate Change team invited residents to enrol in free Level 1 training sessions.
+Participants that completed Level 1 training were invited to take part in free Level 2 training.

 To register for training, visit the TransCoastal Adaptations website.